Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 • The MKII slow-motion basically uses 60p and adapts that to the set frame rate

-I think it is important to see that while the MKIII and IV benefit from 4K, the MKII has 1080P plus All-I. Studying the MKIV in my local shop I also saw one can buy a brand new EM1 II with 4K and more video options for less than a new E-M10 MKIV.
-Again the scalability of the EM1 II is excellent plus the additional features one gets with the E-M1 MKII.
+I think it is important to see that while the MKIII and IV benefit from 4K, the MKII has 1080P plus All-I. Studying the MKIV in my local shop, I also saw that one can buy a brand new EM1 II with 4K and more video options for less than a new E-M10 MKIV.
+Again, the scalability of the EM1 II is excellent, plus the additional features one gets with the E-M1 MKII.

 Let's talk about a missed opportunity